 - F = Foreign key (where the term is used loosely to indicate a surrogate key reference to a field in another table, not a formal constraint)

 - DV = Default value

 This interval-based aggregate table provides a rollup of summarized agent session states.
-Rollups are derived primarily from the INTERACTION_RESOURCE_FACT, SM_RES_STATE_FACT, and SM_RES_SESSION_FACT tables.
+Rollups are derived primarily from the SM_RES_STATE_FACT table.
 Aggregation is performed along the TENANT, DATE_TIME, RESOURCE_, MEDIA_TYPE, and RESOURCE_GROUP_COMBINATION dimensions.
 The combination of keys to these dimensions uniquely identifies records in this table.

 Durations for Not Ready and Wrap states are directly dependent on the configuration of the underlying Interaction Concentrator application that supplies data to Genesys Info Mart.

-The same columns and column descriptions apply to other AGT_I_SESS_STATE_* tables.
+The following columns and column descriptions apply to all AGT_I_SESS_STATE_* tables.